bereck-work/TokenDetectionAPI/Readme.md

 The above image shows the details about different components of a discord bot token.

-A token is composed of 3 components:
+A token is mainly composed of 3 components:

 <ol>